-You are, unfortunately, not allowed to take photos inside.
+You are, unfortunately, not allowed to take photos inside the palace.
 The garden outside is free to enter and was covered in a light blanket of snow.
 It was stunning.

 Walk to the Wurzburg Christmas Market

-The picturesque Wurzburg Christmas Market was a short walk, maybe under five minutes away, from the Wurzburg Residence.
+The picturesque Wurzburg Christmas Market was a short walk, maybe under five minutes, from the Wurzburg Residence.
 In fact, the entire town is very walkable.
 We passed by the Wurzburg Cathedral along the way.

-It’s not a huge market by comparison to some but it’s easy to browse with a small Kathe Wohlfarcht store, lots of hand-blown glass, silicone bakeware, cookie cutters, and all sorts of festive trinkets.
+It’s not a huge market by comparison to some, but it’s easy to browse the small Kathe Wohlfarcht store, lots of hand-blown glass, silicone bakeware, cookie cutters, and all sorts of festive trinkets.

-The Bamberg Market was similar in that there were vendors selling fruits, veggies, cheese, meats, and flowers.
-And, of course, there was gluhwein but I became so wrapped up in shopping that I forgot (!!!) to order it.
+The Bamberg Market was similar in that vendors were selling fruits, veggies, cheese, meats, and flowers.
+And, of course, there was gluhwein, but I became so wrapped up in shopping that I forgot (!!!) to order it.

 Every Christmas Market in Germany has a carousel for the kids.
 The Chapel of Mary can be seen behind the one here.

 Despite the cold, I quite enjoyed wandering Wurzburg’s market and shops.
-It’s a hard town to get lost here and I even ran into Saint Nicholas.
+It’s a hard town to get lost in.
+I even ran into Saint Nicholas.

 I also popped into the Town Hall to see the replica of what the city looked like after the 1945 bombing.
 It’s quite staggering.